Skip to main content

 • the domain from which emails will be sent;

-• the expected sending volume — the number of emails per week.
+• expected sending volume—number of emails per week.

-2. Wait for a response from a Servercore employee in the ticket regarding the decision made.
+2. Wait for a response from a Servercore employee regarding the decision in the ticket.

 Ports 135, 137, 138, 139, 445

-A port cannot be unblocked for public shared IP addresses of a dedicated server.
-You can check if a public IP address is shared in the control panel: in the top menu, click ProductsDedicated Servers → server page → Network tab.
+You cannot unblock a port for public shared IP addresses of a dedicated server.
+You can check whether a public IP address is shared in the control panel: in the top menu, click ProductsDedicated Servers → server page → tab Network.
 IP addresses that are in the /32 subnet are shared.

-You can submit a request for unblocking a port for public dedicated subnets of a dedicated server.
+You can submit a request to unblock a port for public dedicated subnets of a dedicated server.

 1. Create a ticket.
 In the ticket, specify: